f-actions/hyperglot/README.md

 ## Acknowledgments

-This project is based on the fantastic `hyperglot` executable and Hyperglot database that is developed and maintained by the Rosetta Type Foundry and project contributors.
+This project is based on the fantastic `hyperglot` executable and Hyperglot database that are developed and maintained by the Rosetta Type Foundry and project contributors.
 The `hyperglot` executable and database source are released under the GNU General Public License v3.0 and are available at https://github.com/rosettatype/hyperglot.
 Database documentation is available at https://github.com/rosettatype/hyperglot/blob/master/README_database.md.

 ## License